HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 ## Conclusion

-I presented a small example of Web Components to create dynamic tag names.
-I think that having the possibility to declare a new tag name under a given parent has some cool opportunities.
-I don't know what can be possible or what this might entail, but still, it is something that we can do with Web Components and maybe use to break logic into easily identifiable small parts.
+I presented a small example of using Web Components to create dynamic tag names.
+I think that having the possibility to declare a new tag name under a given parent and automatically create it can have some cool opportunities.
+I don't know the extent of what can be possible or what this might entail, but still, it is something that we can do with Web Components and maybe use to break logic into easily identifiable small parts.

 <hr>